 John Houston is currently leading the work of One Epping Forest, our local strategic partnership.
 This involves all the major public services locally, councils, fire and rescue, the regional park and the Corporation of London, together with local business groups and community organisations.
 Its job is to identify local problems and opportunities and make sure we work together to respond.
 In the past the partnership has delivered the Future Jobs scheme across west Essex securing a million pound grant to give 18 young people six months employment.

-Quentin Buller has a background in marketing and communications, both commercially and with children’s charities.
+Quentin Buller (Deputy Chairman) has a background in marketing and communications, both commercially and with children’s charities.
 He has most recently worked as Head of Partnership Services at Epping Forest College.
 His role included representing the college on the local strategic partnership, the West Essex Enterprise Group and the West Essex Alliance.
 Involved in the creation of a West Essex skills and training plan, Quentin is currently promoting Epping Forest district as a tourism venue and, within YES, is a vital contributor who is passionate about creating opportunities for young people.

 Liz Hand is the DWP (Department of Work and Pensions), Relationship Manager for Harlow, Braintree and Witham.
 Her responsibilities include building and managing effective relationships with training providers and employers to identify and address skills gaps and help local people into employment.
 Her experience and understanding of the world of work and her experience and commitment has been invaluable to the YES Partnership committee as its programme has grown across the district working with young people.